OpenMoonRay/openmoonray-docs/docs/scene-classes/volumes/BaseVolume.md

         default: 1.0

-        <p class="jekyll-theme-minimal scene-class-attr-comment">the rate at which a volume emits light at a given point.
+        <p class="scene-class-attr-comment">the rate at which a volume emits light at a given point.
 Technically the product of emission color and intensity is the emission coefficient.</p>

     </p>